salesforcecli/plugin-auth/messages/messages.md

 Do you want to authorize this org for use with the Salesforce CLI?

-# noPromptAuth
+# flags.no-prompt.summary

-do not prompt for auth confirmation in demo mode
+Don't prompt for confirmation.

-# disableMasking
+# flags.disable-masking.summary

-disable masking of user input (for use with problematic terminals)
+Disable masking of user input; use with problematic terminals.

 # clientSecretStdin